Allyl alcohol: Applications

 Allyl alcohol is converted mainly to glycidol, which is a chemical intermediate in the synthesis of glycerol, glycidyl ethers, esters, and amines.
 Also, a variety of polymerizable esters are prepared from allyl alcohol, e.g. diallyl phthalate.

+Allyl alcohol has herbicidal activity and can be used as a weed eradicant) and fungicide.

+Allyl alcohol is the precursor in the commercial synthesis of allyl bromide:

 Safety

-Allyl alcohol is more toxic than related alcohols.
+Allyl alcohol is hepatotoxic.
+In rats, in vivo, allyl alcohol is metabolized by liver alcohol dehydrogenase to acrolein, which can cause damage to the microtubules of rat hepatocyte mitochondria and depletion of glutathione.
+It is significantly more toxic than related alcohols.
 Its threshold limit value (TLV) is 2 ppm.
 It is a lachrymator.

-It is classified as an extremely hazardous substance in the United States as defined in Section 302 of the U.S. Emergency Planning and Community Right-to-Know Act (42 U.S.C.
-11002), and is subject to strict reporting requirements by facilities which produce, store, or use it in significant quantities.